 Your online purchases

-For all transactions made via our website we use Secure Socket Layer (SSL) certificates, as well as PayPal and Eway encrypting payment security.
-SSL is the industry standard for encrypting your credit card and debit card numbers, your name, and your address.
-This ensures that your information cannot be viewed by a third party over the internet.
+For all financial transactions made via our website we use Secure Socket Layer (SSL) certificates, as well as Paypal and the CommWeb encrypting payment portal.
 All financial information is encrypted on our servers and access to this information is restricted to authorised staff.

 How does ADA Australia ensure the personal information it holds is accurate?